gazpitchy92/socialswayer-be-public/readme.md

 # SocialSwayer API
 Node.js (Express.JS and TypeScript) API for distributing data for the SocialSwayer front-end.

+SocialSwayer is an SEO managed services tool which requires a user subscription, the main use of this API is to remotely deliver information and news to these remotely managed services.

 ## Build and Host (With Docker)
 This project can be entirely ran within docker with the following command, no further changes are required.